jvice2/Data-Analysis-Portfolio/2. Some Cuban Airbnb/README.md

-# World's Population, HDI and GDP Analysis
+# Analysis of Airbnb Listings in Cuba

 ## Table of Contents
 - [Project Overview](#project-overview)